 Our services have expanded over the years to meet the growing and changing needs of those we serve.
 We now have professional Peer Counselors on our staff, cancer survivors themselves, available to answer questions and provide support from our Yorktown Heights office.
 Our toll-free telephone service enables these counselors to provide phone counseling to people across the country.
-We offer support groups and other programs in Westchester, Putnam and Dutchess counties, as well as national toll-free support groups and teleconferences.
+We offer support groups and other programs in Westchester, Putnam and Dutchess counties, as well as national toll-free support groups, teleconferences, webinars and virtual programs.

-Our grassroots beginnings continue to inspire us to always remain true to our mission: providing support to those affected by breast and ovarian cancer.
+Our grassroots beginnings continue to inspire us to always remain true to our mission: providing support to those affected by breast, ovarian, and gynecological cancer.
 Our co-founders established the philosophy that continues to guide us today.

 In the words of Nancy Heller: “I am truly proud of what Support Connection has become.
 There is no other place like it.
 Because of Support Connection, women do not have to search like I did to seek out support.
 Support Connection helps survivors reach out and connect with one another – they find others who listen, understand and care.
 Through our programs, survivors find hope, strength and courage.”